 The PORTER-CABLE and the Ridgid both stood out for being packed full of handy features, earning both tools a 7 out of 10.
 These drills both have a maximum chuck size of ½", built-in LEDs, and a belt clip, as well as a battery level indicator and two different speeds.
 The PORTER-CABLE is a bit lighter than the Ridgid, but we thought it was less of a hassle to change out the Ridgid's batteries.

 The higher voltage models all are about average in weight, though the 12-volt models (PS31-2A and M12 FUEL) are a bit lighter, both weighing in at under three pounds.
 All of these drills also have a battery indicator — except for the DEWALT models — but only the Kobalt, Makita, the ATOMIC, and the M12 FUEL have belt clips.
-Finally, it is relatively easy to swap batteries on all the drills except the M12 FUEL, whose locking tabs can be a bit stubborn and finicky.
+Finally, it is relatively easy to swap batteries on all the drills except the M12 FUEL and the CMCD700C1, whose locking tabs can be a bit stubborn and finicky.

 Ranking about average when it comes to convenience, the Ryobi P252, the Bosch GSR18V, the DEWALT DCD710S2, and the WORKPRO all earned a 5 out of 10.
 The Ryobi and the GSR18V both can hold up to a ½ shank in their chucks, while the WORKPRO and the DCD710S2 are limited to ⅜", but they do both have belt clips — something the Ryobi and Bosch lack.